 Liposuction (especially tummy tuck) is the most popular form of plastic surgery undergone by people worldwide to lose weight.
 Liposuction is a surgical procedure that removes fat from the body using suction.
 During liposuction, small, thin, blunt-tipped tubes are inserted through micro-cuts in the skin.

 Fat in the body is then suctioned out through these tubes from the target areas of the deposits.

-Usually, people turn up to liposuction when exercise fails to help reduce body fat; in other terms, it is a quick fix for losing weight.
+Usually, people turn up to liposuction when exercise cannot help reduce body fat, in other terms, it is a quick fix for losing weight.
 Removes fat from areas of the body that haven’t responded to diet and exercise, such as Abdomen, Arms, Buttocks, Calves and ankles, Chest and Back, Hips and thighs and Neck, tummy tucks were the most popular.

 Types of Liposuction

 Tumescent liposuction: A local anaesthetic is used to numb the area of your body where the tube will be inserted.
 This type of liposuction does not require general anaesthesia.